rembtalastasin/aem-training-htl-exercise/README.md

 1. Clone the repository.
 2. Make sure author is up.
 3. Open the repository in IntelliJ.
-4. In the IntelliJ Terminal, input 'cd sling-models'
+4. In the IntelliJ Terminal, input `cd sling-models`
-5. Run 'mvn clean install -P adobe-public -P autoInstallPackage -P autoInstallBundle' in the terminal.
+5. Run `mvn clean install -P adobe-public -P autoInstallPackage -P autoInstallBundle` in the terminal.